nitinskunigal/Full-Stack-Business-Intelligence-Project-for-Retail-Sales/README.md

 Although based on fictional data, this project reflects realistic business scenarios and demonstrates how data-driven solutions can address operational inefficiencies and strategic blind spots.

-By consolidating fragmented ERP and CRM data into a centralized warehouse, the solution created a **single source of truth** — significantly reducing manual reporting and enabling cross-departmental alignment.
+By consolidating fragmented ERP and CRM data into a centralized warehouse, the solution created a **single source of truth**, significantly reducing manual reporting and enabling cross-departmental alignment.
 The dashboards empowered decision-makers to:

 - Monitor real-time KPIs like revenue, AOV, and product profitability
 - Identify gaps in customer retention and order quality
 - Simulate pricing scenarios to optimize profit margins

-This project also showcased how full-stack BI workflows — from data warehousing to visualization — can accelerate insight delivery, reduce manual effort, and improve the accuracy of decision-making across the business.
+This project also showcased how full-stack BI workflows (from data warehousing to visualization) can accelerate insight delivery, reduce manual effort, and improve the accuracy of decision-making across the business.

 ---

 ## Stakeholder Requirements and Source System Understanding

-Although this is a portfolio project based on fictional data and simulated context, it closely mirrors how real-world analytics projects are initiated—by capturing stakeholder requirements and understanding the technical landscape of the source systems involved.
+Although this is a portfolio project based on fictional data and simulated context, it closely mirrors how real-world analytics projects are initiated by capturing stakeholder requirements and understanding the technical landscape of the source systems involved.

 In real-world scenarios, designing a scalable data warehouse begins with two parallel tracks: